VISIT OUR ART STORE ▶

 Mix Phthalo Green Light and Sap Green

-Next, I add more Sap Green to the mixture to strengthen the color.
-I focus on the corners of the mountains, applying this slightly darker mix to add depth.
+Next, more Sap Green is added to strengthen the color.
+The corners of the mountains are painted with this slightly darker mix to add depth.

 Add depth to the corners

-To help smooth the transition, I use a spray bottle to moisten the top areas.
+To help smooth the transition, a spray bottle is used to moisten the top areas.

 Moisten the top areas

-Then, I pull the paint upwards with my brush, blending it into a gradual green representing the misty, distant mountains.
+The paint is then pulled upward with the brush, blending it into a gradual green that represents the misty distant mountains.

 Pull the paint